WayneBooth/fpga-build-test-framework/README.md

 ### VCD
 The VCD tool will display a VCD waveform file at the command line.
-The framework will produce a vcd file for each verilog test run, and display it automatically if a test fails.
+The framework will produce a vcd file for each verilog testbench, and display it automatically if a test fails.

 Enter the "vcd" directory and build/install the binary.